Boeing Cranks the 737 MAX Line Back Up to 47 Jets a Month

 52 is still the target

 Renton’s pre-MCAS production peak was 52 airframes per month, achieved briefly in early 2019 before the second MAX crash grounded the type.
-Boeing’s internal plan, repeatedly confirmed in shareholder calls, is to return to 52 by the end of 2027, and then push higher with a fourth assembly line.
+Boeing’s internal plan, repeatedly confirmed in shareholder calls, is to return to 52, and then push higher with a fourth assembly line in Everett.

 That plan is now back on its original schedule.
 The aircraft itself — the MAX 7, MAX 9, MAX 10 — remains a workhorse narrow-body that airlines genuinely want.
 The questions Boeing still has to answer in 2026 are about the long-haul successor (Y2, the 777X replacement, eventually a new mid-market jet), the engine supplier mix, and whether the corporate culture changes made under Ortberg actually stick.
 But on production rate, the company is — finally — moving again.